bakkeby/dwm-flexipatch/README.md

 If you are experiencing issues then you may want to check out the [Known Issues](https://github.com/bakkeby/dwm-flexipatch/discussions/categories/known-issues) discussion category.

+Browsing patches?
+There is a [map of patches](https://coggle.it/diagram/X9IiSSM6PTWOM9Wz) diagram which tries to organise patches into categories.

 ---

 ### Changelog: